 French Chamber of Commerce Argentina website in Spanish and French.

 Martindale Country Club, is a private golf club in Pilar, Buenos Aires Province, located at Juan Domingo Peron 2375.
 They don’t advertise or have a website, so you have to either call (54 23 2248 5749) or visit in person.

-Lagos de Palermo Golf Club is located at Avenida Tornquist and Olleros, near the Hipódromo, and can be used by non-members for a day, rates starting at AR$100, not including equipment or caddy rental.
+Lagos de Palermo Golf Club is located at Avenida Tornquist and Olleros, near the Hipódromo, and can be used by non-members for a day, with rates starting at AR$100, not including equipment or caddy rental.